lpio/lpio-spec/client.md

 ## User messages.

 - Every time you want to send a message to the server, you just add it to multiplexer.
-- Ever time multiplexer emits a 'messages' event - you send all messages.
+- Ever time multiplexer emits a `messages event - you send all messages, passed along this event.
 - User can be notified when message is delivered.
 For this an 'ack' message needs to be subscribed and received.

 User messages are of type `user` and can contain any data defined by user.